Salem, Massachusetts: English colonization

-Colonists settled Naumkeag in 1626 when a company of fishermen arrived from Cape Ann led by Roger Conant.
+Colonists settled in Naumkeag in 1626 when a company of fishermen arrived from Cape Ann led by Roger Conant.
 Conant's leadership provided the stability for the settlers to survive the first two years, but John Endecott replaced him by order of the Massachusetts Bay Company.
 Conant stepped aside and was granted 200 acre of land in compensation.
 These "New Planters" and the "Old Planters" agreed to cooperate because of the diplomacy of Conant and Endecott.
 To recognize this peaceful transition to the new government, the name of the settlement was changed to Salem, the hellenized name of Shalem (שָׁלֵם), the royal city of Melchizedek, which is identified with Jerusalem.

 In 1628, Endecott ordered that the Great House be moved from Cape Ann, reassembling it on Washington Street north of Church Street.
 Francis Higginson wrote that "we found a faire house newly built for the Governor" which was remarkable for being two stories high.
 A year later, the Massachusetts Bay Charter was issued creating the Massachusetts Bay Colony with Matthew Craddock as its governor in London and Endecott as its governor in the colony.
 John Winthrop was elected Governor in late 1629, and arrived with the Winthrop Fleet in 1630, one of the many events that began the Puritan Great Migration.

 In 1639, Endecott, among others, signed the building contract for enlarging the meeting house in Town House Square for the first church in Salem.
 This document remains part of the town records at City Hall.
 He was active in the affairs of the town throughout his life.
 Samuel Skelton was the first pastor of the First Church of Salem, which is the original Puritan church in America.
 Endecott already had a close relationship with Skelton, having been converted by him, and Endecott considered him as his spiritual father.

 Salem's harbor was defended by Fort Miller in Marblehead from 1632 to 1865, and by Fort Pickering on Winter Island from 1643 to 1865.
 During the 17th and 18th centuries, Salem was involved in the Atlantic slave trade, surpassing Boston in terms of the town's engagement with the triangular trade.
 Beginning in 1701 there was a steady political and social effort in Massachusetts to end slavery and by 1770 the practice was all but eliminated, with many slaves winning their freedom.

 In 1768, Samuel Hall established Salem's first print shop and founded The Essex Gazette Salem's first newspaper, and the third to emerge in Massachusetts.